-The spring of our majors’ junior year, students consult with faculty and begin the process of their “comps” or “senior comprehensive exercise.”
+The spring of our majors’ junior year, students consult with faculty and begin the process of their “comps” or “senior comprehensive exercise”.”
 The “comps” is completed spring term, senior year.
+Six credits for work in the “comprehensive exercise” are also included in the required 66 credits.

 “Majoring in Spanish allowed me to fully take advantage of Carleton College’s liberal arts education.
 Although the central focus of the major is literature, I spent many trimesters studying history, art, film, and urban development within the Spanish department.
 As a junior, I spent three months in Madrid learning the nuances of Spanish culture and achieving fluency.
 Being a pre-med student, I enjoyed being able to take both organic chemistry and Latin American love stories during the same trimester.
 The detail-oriented analytical skills that I learned in the Spanish department will be a useful skill set as I begin my career as a bilingual physician.”
 (Ethan Bernstein '11)